jmhammond/math-courses/content/calc/chapter3/section2/index.md

 f'(c) = \dfrac{f(3/4) - f(0)}{3/4 - 0} = \dfrac{70 - 0}{3/4 - 0} \approx 93.33 \text{mph}
 $$

-So although your didn't get caught (maybe, say, Waze told you about a speed trap), your average speed was over 90mph, and there was some time between 4:15 and 5:00 when you were doing it, you little lawbreaker, you! :smiling_imp:
+So although your didn't get caught (maybe, say, Waze told you about a speed trap), your average speed was over 90mph, and there was some time between 4:15 and 5:00 when you were doing it, you little lawbreaker, you! 😈

-[/spoiler]
+{{ </ spoiler > }}

 ### A real world example(?)